How to Practice With a Metronome: A Beginner's Guide

 • Listen: Close your eyes and absorb the rhythm for 30 seconds.

-• Clap: Start clapping your hands directly on each click.
-Your goal is to make your clap and the click sound like a single, unified sound.
-Try to "swallow the click" with your clap.
+• Clap: Start clapping directly on each click.
+Your goal is to make your clap and the click sound like a single, unified sound — "swallow the click" with your clap.
 This trains your brain and body to connect with the pulse.

 2. Single-Note Accuracy Now, pick up your instrument.